RLBot/RLBotGUI/README.md

 Rocket League bots for offline entertainment.
 It relies on the RLBot project to work its magic: https://github.com/RLBot/RLBot

-It works on Windows only and requires Google Chrome to run.
+It works on Windows only.

 ## Installation

 If you just want to use this GUI, you can go download the installer from https://drive.google.com/drive/folders/1LZdTVPQeqO0ZGtelQE3yPyBlvC_pqsGT?usp=sharing

-When installing, choose "Install just for me," otherwise it will be necessary to run the program as administrator all the time.

 It will put "RLBotGUI" in your Windows start menu.